-Delaware: House Passes Adult-Use Cannabis Bill with Two-Thirds Supermajority
+Delaware House Passes Legalization Bill With Two-Thirds Supermajority

-Delaware took a major step toward ending cannabis prohibition today when House members passed legislation (HB 2: a/k/a the Delaware Marijuana Control Act) to legalize an adult-use market.
-The bill passed 27 – 13 -1, a two-thirds supermajority with bipartisan support.
+Delaware took a major step toward ending cannabis prohibition today when House members passed legislation (HB 2, the Delaware Marijuana Control Act) to legalize an adult-use market.
+The bill passed 27-13-1, a two-thirds supermajority with bipartisan support.

 Longtime advocates applauded lawmakers for tenaciously working to advance the measure and for voting in line with public sentiment.